regoclint/prac/Notes.md

     - Can be used for sensitive info like passwords and derivative fields to speed serialization Serialization
     - Converts object to stream of bytes for storage/transmission
-    - serial version uid can be generated automatically by the JVM but is compiler dependent, hence setting it manually via IDE is better
+    - serial version uid can be generated automatically by the JVM but is compiler version dependent, hence setting it manually via IDE is better
     - ObjectMapper from Jackson helps serialize and deserialize JSON Checked vs Unchecked exceptions
-    Unchecked is like Runtime Exception eg. Divide by 0 Checked is compile time
+    - Unchecked is like Runtime Exception eg. Divide by 0
+    - Checked is compile time

 Integer vs int or Boolean vs boolean etc
     - object vs primitive type, Integer is useful for type conversions, Integer is nullable, int is faster BigDecimal is better for precision/monetary stuff compared to double or float, but slower

+Static inner class and inner class
+- Inner classes can access all outer class variables including private
+- If a class is not used by any other classes it can be kept inside.

 Interface vs Inheritance vs Enum
 - Interface you want everything to have a different implementation but common signatures
 - Inheritance - "is a" relationship.
-Extensible for arbitary number of types and to use common functionality
+Extensible for arbitrary number of types and to use common functionality
 - Composition - "has a" relationship.
 Helps in code reuse Car-Engine & Trunk-Engine.
 Can hide visibility of composed class.
 - Enum are named constants, can only be string.
 They are for fixed possibilities and wouldn't require extra functionality or extensibility in the future